diafygi/gethttpsforfree/README.md

 # Get HTTPS for free!

-**WARNING: THE LET'S ENCRYPT CERTIFICATE AUTHORITY IS ONLY IN BETA!
-YOU MUST HAVE A WHITELISTED DOMAIN DURING BETA.
-GENERAL AVAILABILITY WILL BE SOON!**

 Website: https://gethttpsforfree.com

 This is a project that allows you to get a free HTTPS certificate without